For every 1 death due to opioid overdose, there are 2 hospital admissions and 4 emergency department visits.1

 Unsure if someone is experiencing an opioid emergency?
 Call 911 or seek emergency medical care.

 Monitoring solutions could bring a sigh of relief

-All opioids have side effects.
+It is impossible to prevent the side effects of opioids.
 This is one of the reasons hospitals monitor your vital signs so closely.
 But what happens when you go home?
-Ask your doctor about monitoring devices, similar to what is used in the hospital, that you can use at home to provide alerts if your breathing slows or stops.2-5
+Ask your doctor about monitoring devices, similar to what is used in the hospital, that you can use at home to alert you if your breathing slows or stops.2-5

 Deaths-N.C.
 State Center for Health Statistics, Vital Statistics, 2017/Hospitalizations-North Carolina Healthcare Association, 2017/ED-NC DETECT, 2017/Misuse-NSDUH, 2015-2016 applied 2017 population data/Prescription-CSRS, 2017 Analysis by Injury Epidemiology and Surveillance Unit